 Active as a piano teacher for over 20 years, Duncan has taught, coached, adjudicated and given masterclasses at all levels, working with pianists of diverse ages and stages from beginner to postgraduate.
 Alongside his teaching posts he has been a Staff Pianist at the Royal Birmingham Conservatoire, the universities of Southampton and Chichester and in many schools and colleges.
 Currently a Piano Tutor at the University of Southampton and Sherborne School, he has also served as Acting Head of Keyboard at Sherborne School for Girls, and many of his former pupils are now professional musicians and teachers.
 As an artistic director he has curated several series of piano and chamber concerts, and he has written for Classical Music and International Piano magazines as well as the Jewish Chronicle, The Times and the Birmingham Post.
 Duncan is a frequent lecturer on his experience of life on the autism spectrum and, in 2012, was commissioned by the Manchester Camerata/Royal Exchange Theatre to make a series of short films on autism.
 He is a Patron of SoundWaves South West, a music and music therapy trust.

-In 2018 Duncan Honeybourne presents a new solo programme, Shadows: Echoes of the Great War, for the centenary of the 1918 armistice, and plays the complete clavichord works of Howells on a clavichord at Bolton Castle, Yorkshire, during the Festival of English Music's Autumn Festival.
-He will also record, for the Prima Facie label, John Joubert's complete piano music, with which he is closely associated.
+In 2018 Duncan Honeybourne presents a new solo programme, Shadows: Echoes of the Great War, for the centenary of the 1918 armistice, and plays the complete clavichord works of Howells at Bolton Castle, Yorkshire, during the autumn Festival of English Music.
+Duncan will also record, for the Prima Facie label, John Joubert's complete piano music, with which he is closely associated; and his album A Hundred Years of British Piano Miniatures will be released on the Naxos Grand Piano label in November 2018.